-5. APPLICATION OF THE PRINCIPLES OF THE COMPACT IN WORK WITH CIVIL SOCIETY ORGANISATIONS
+5. APPLICATION OF THE PRINCIPLES OF THE COMPACT IN WORK WITH CIVIL SOCIETY ORGANISATIONS:

 Evidence of compliance and other issues.
-The Authority has an expectation that the Provider and its Sub-contractors follow the principles of the Compact when engaging with Civil Society Organisations (as that term is defined in the Compact).
+The Authority has an expectation that the Contractor and its supply chain follow the principles of the compact when engaging with civil society organisations (as that term is defined in the compact).